arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # Updating policy of the operation '$OperationId' in API '$ApiId'
 ```

-## Remove all Azure API Management defaults from the instance
+## Removing all Azure API Management defaults from the instance

 Remove all default API's and products from the Azure API Management instance ('echo-api' API, 'starter' & 'unlimited' products), including the subscriptions.